‘Days Of Our Lives’ Spoilers: Lucas Learns Some Shocking News, Claire Is Released From Bayview

 In addition, Ciara Brady (Victoria Konefal) will be very suspicious of Brady Black (Eric Martsolf).
 Ciara thinks that Brady has ulterior motives when it comes to his job as CEO of Titan Industries.
 After watching him closely, Ciara will finally confront Brady about his plans for the company, and his true intentions.

-Meanwhile, Xander Kiriakis (Paul Telfer) will still be reeling from his break up with Sarah Horton (Linsey Godfrey).
-Xander will be desperate to win Sarah back and he’ll turn to an unlikely source for advice.
+Meanwhile, Xander Kiriakis (Paul Telfer) will still be reeling from his breakup with Sarah Horton (Linsey Godfrey).
+Xander will be desperate to win Sarah back, and he’ll turn to an unlikely source for advice.

-Xander will seek guidance from Jack Deveraux (Matthew Ashford) and he tries to figure out how to put the pieces of his life back together.
+Xander will seek guidance from Jack Deveraux (Matthew Ashford), and he tries to figure out how to put the pieces of his life back together.